-The truth is that contract software has existed for more than a decade.
+The truth is that contract management systems have existed for more than a decade.
 In fact, software dedicated to enhancing contracts has become incredibly powerful, addressing most of the headaches associated with every aspect of the process.
 Instead of spending too much on solutions that aren’t efficient, businesses should seriously consider investing in the following four contract software tools:

 1. Contract Generation